This World of Tomorrow

 This World of Tomorrow is a play written by Tom Hanks and James Glossman, based on a series of short stories written by Hanks.
 It had its world premiere Off-Broadway at The Shed in New York City on October 30, 2025.
 The production is directed by Kenny Leon.

 Synopsis

 A forlorn scientist from the future embarks on a time-traveling quest for true love as he repeatedly returns to one particular day at the 1939 World's Fair.

 Production history

 Off-Broadway (2025)

 The play received its world premiere Off-Broadway at The Shed in New York City.
-Previews began on October 30, 2025, with an opening night scheduled for November 18.
-It is scheduled to run through December 21.
-Casting includes Tom Hanks as Bert Allenberry and Kelli O'Hara as Carmen.
+Previews began on October 30, 2025, with an opening night on November 18 and closed on December 21.
+Casting included Tom Hanks as Bert Allenberry and Kelli O'Hara as Carmen.